dsnas/Yume-Danpu/README.md

 ## Never asked questions

 ### Why is it open-source?
-> A shark plushie told me to.
+> A shark plushie asked me to.
 Not sure why, though.

 ### Why use GameMaker?
 > GameMaker gives us a lot more freedom to do whatever we want compared to RPG Maker 2003.

-### Does that mean the style will be completely different from Yume Nikki?
+### Does that mean the style is completely different from Yume Nikki?
-> Not really.
-The foundation will be the same but we'll *try* to innovate the rest, even if it takes a while.
+> Not really, the difference is mostly improvements and additions.

 &nbsp;